openvinotoolkit/model_server/docs/face_detection_script_example.md

 ```bash
 docker ps
 ```
-If the container is not running , check out the [troubleshooting guide](troubleshooting.md)
+If the container is not running, check out the [troubleshooting guide](troubleshooting.md)

 ### Run the example script